donhenton/sam_local_sandbox/apps/ssmReader/README.md

 │           └── test-handler.js
 ├── template.yaml               <-- SAM template
 ```

 <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/cloudformation/codepipeline/template-codepipeline-github-events-json.json>

+## Modifications To Template

+* Role: arn:aws:iam::235926060045:role/basicLamdba
+* FunctionName: ssmReader
+* Timeout: 10

+These were added to the template which is the basis for the packaged.yaml which is created by pkg.sh command

 ## Requirements

 * AWS CLI already configured with Administrator permission